 - A college or Masters degree

-- A minimum of 3-5 years experience in HR
+- A minimum of 5 years professional experience in an office setting

-- A minimum of 3 years experience in philanthropy
+- A minimum of 2-3 years experience in HR or HR-related work

 - Track record of successfully managing projects, people and information